Tia-Seniya/tia-seniya.github.io/README.md

-###### tia-seniya.github.io
+tia-seniya.github.io
 # Website of Thea Seniya
 #### Professor for the Golden Age

-## This Site is Under Construction
+This Site is Under Construction
 ----
-# Mission
+## Mission

-I seek to educate and inspire others in order to help them enhance their positive perspective of life, and to build community that will persist into a new era and be the foundation for a healthy and happy global society of the future.
+>I seek to educate and inspire others in order to help them enhance their positive perspective of life, and to build community that will persist into a new era >and be the foundation for a healthy and happy global society of the future.
 ---

-## A Bit ABout Thea
+## A Bit About Thea

 ---